MechanicalMen/Mechanical2/README.md

 * Text readers and writers support Substring, for optimum performance (though this does require the use of special overloads).

 ### IO.FileSystem
-Abstract interfaces provide the most common file system functionality.
+Abstract interfaces for the most common file system functionality.
 * Useful when writing cross-platform library code.
 * File (or directory) paths returned and used by such an interface, are converted into a valid, portable and platform independent data store path.
 * Only the most common operations are currently supported.